Operating Mechanisms That Actually Drive Delivery

 3. Escalation and Resolution Loops

-A strong mechanism doesn’t just surface issues; it closes them.
-That means defining:
+A strong mechanism doesn’t just surface issues — it closes them.

-• Escalation paths — where blockers go when teams can’t solve them
+• Escalation paths — where blockers go when teams can’t resolve them

 • Decision ownership — who owns the fix, not just the issue